JKeane4210/slime-mold-simulation-gpu-programming/README.md

 ### Running on Personal PC

+*Note:* You may need to packages `mesa-utils` and `freeglut3-dev` installed if you are running on your own PC for the first time.

 1. On a computer with the nvcc compiler installed and having the glut libraries installed for using OpenGL (should most likely be preinstalled with CUDA driver), you can run the following command to compile:

     ```